Fire Department Staff Changes

-Brandon is a resident of the York area, and is the son of Tony Sawyer, a firefighter with the Manchester Township Fire Department.
-Sawyer will attend the 50th Fire Academy at Harrisburg Area Community College this fall.
+Sawyer is a resident of the York area, and is the son of Tony Sawyer, a firefighter with the Manchester Township Fire Department.
+Sawyer graduated from the 50th Fire Academy at Harrisburg Area Community College on December 20, 2013.

 Johnathan Brown started his career with the department on February 18, 2013.

 Brown came to the Department by way of New Mexico, and found the job opportunity via the Internet.
 Brown graduated from the 49th Fire Academy at Harrisburg Area Community College on April 12, 2013.

 Firefighter Terry L. Newcomer retired on February 28, 2014.

 Newcomer is a 20-and-a-half-year veteran of the department, and previousy served as a volunteer for the Lincoln Fire Company in York City.
 Terry's brother, Donald, is also a career member of the department.

 Newcomer served the majority of his career on the department's C Platoon, retiring from his regular assignment at the Lincoln station where he stared as a volunteer.
 Newcomer was the recipient of the Academic Award at the Ninth HACC Fire Academy in 1993.
 Newcomer was a recipient of a Unit Citation for actions taken at the Rodeway Inn fire on February 2, 2013.

 Firefighter Kenneth E. Sheffer retired on April 8, 2013.